 Philosophy

-Philosophy wonders about the world, and wonders that one even exists — and why.
-Philosophy poses questions of existence, meaning and value: What can we know?
+In philosophy, you’ll explore the most pressing and perennial questions of existence, meaning and value: What can we know?
 What is real?
 What is the good life?
-These questions have found expression in an ever-expanding set of philosophical texts.
-The philosophical investigation of such issues is always undertaken in dialogue with other philosophers, past and present.
+You’ll address these questions through an expanding set of philosophical texts and discussions with other philosophers, both past and present.

 Why Philosophy at Stetson University?